(photo: Jeff Fillmore)

 Objection, your honor: The Constance ghost is clearly still a young woman, while the stretch-room widow was just as clearly a senior citizen before she died.
 In addition, isn't the plot simply too far-fetched?
 You're saying there were five identical and sensational murders on Connie's successive wedding nights, and no one caught on?
 Were the latter suitors such dolts?
 And were the police brain dead?
 There are limits to our suspension of disbelief.

 I'm no fan of the Connie thing, but I will say that these objections hold no water.
 The notion that ghosts appear as they appeared at the time of their death is not the only popular notion out there.
 There is also the idea that ghosts haunt because there is unfinished earthly business that must be resolved before they can "cross over," and perhaps they appear as they appeared at the time of that unfinished business, which may have occurred well before death.
 In Connie's case, it's an unavenged murder spree from her youth.
-Interestingly enough, Ken Anderson invokes this ghost theory in one of his 1957 scripts:
+That too is a concept not unknown to ghost lore:

 "... our house had a tragic and bloody history of unlucky owners who died sudden and violent deaths, which resulted in their unhappy ghosts remaining behind to fulfill the uncompleted missions of their lives."